ibm-cloud-docs/instructlab/ilab-cli.md

     The maximum length is `300` characters.
 The minimum length is `13` characters.
 The value must match regular expression `/^https:\/\/([a-zA-Z0-9-]+\\.)*cloud-object-storage(?:\\.test)?\\.appdomain\\.cloud$/`.

 `--data-sources-user-provided-paths` ([`UserProvidedPathsPrototype`](#cli-user-provided-paths-prototype-example-schema))
 :   User-provided file paths for skills and knowledge training data.
+Each file must not exceed 100 GB in size.
+The accumulative size of all the skills and knowledge json files (including the files from internal ids, if provided) must not exceed 400 GB.
 This option provides a value for a sub-field of the JSON option 'data-sources'.
 It is mutually exclusive with that option.

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--data-sources-user-provided-paths=@path/to/file.json`.